 SmartWater also gives the police enough evidence to proceed to a conviction, as it is infinitely more conclusive than eyewitness statements, CCTV footage and circumstantial evidence combined.

-SmartTag can only be used by SIA licensed individuals.
+SmartTag can only be used by SIA licensed individuals, designed for security professionals and isn’t just another defence spray.
 This makes it a great tool for door supervisors that isn’t freely available to other professions.
 By limiting access to SmartTag kits, the SmartWater company has greatly increased the technology’s credibility, as well as ensuring that unqualified people won’t be using it frivolously.

 The technology isn’t particularly cheap, however.
-Subscription costs are reasonable, with replacement canisters not covered under existing plans, but the concept of SmartTag is that it’s a deterrent and you should use it in extreme circumstances, meaning you won’t be buying a canister every week/month.
+Subscription costs are reasonable, with one replacement canisters covered per year, the true concept of SmartTag is that it’s a deterrent and you should use it in extreme circumstances, meaning you won’t be needing a canister every week/month.

 Returning to the plus side, orders also allow access to the exclusive eLearning platform that ensures that a SmartTag should always be used responsibly and in accordance with the law.